cpv-project/cpv-cql-driver/docs/Prepare.md

 ### Enable preparation for a single query

 By default, the preparation is disabled for all queries.<br/>
-To enable preparation for a single query, use `prepareQuery(true)` just like above, for example:
+To enable preparation for a single query, use `prepareQuery()` just like above, for example:

 ``` c++
 auto command = cql::Command("select * from batchlog")